Causes and treatment of yellow watery diarrhea in adults

 Due to increased fat content and heightened intestinal activity, patients may experience yellow diarrhea (which may also appear pale), constipation, loss of appetite, nausea, bloating, fatigue, headache, skin rash, and loss of bone density.
 Celiac disease, characterized by the immune system attacking and damaging the small intestine tissues in response to gluten, often runs in families.

 To manage symptoms, individuals with celiac disease must avoid gluten-containing foods such as bread, pasta, and alcoholic drinks.
-Consulting a registered dietitian for a personalized diet plan that prevents nutritional deficiencies is advisable.
-While there is no cure, effective treatment involves eliminating gluten from the diet and management in coordination with your healthcare professional.
+It is advisable to consult a registered dietitian for a personalized diet plan that prevents nutritional deficiencies.
+While there is no cure, effective treatment involves eliminating gluten from the diet and managing it in coordination with your healthcare professional.

-Normal stool is characterized by its smooth and brown appearance.
 People generally experience regular bowel movements, ranging from three times a week to three times a day.
 When there is a sudden change in stool consistency or color, it’s essential to consider recent dietary changes, new medications, or supplements as potential causes.
 While diarrhea typically resolves within about four days, persistent yellow diarrhea may indicate an underlying health condition, especially in older adults.
-If you’re experiencing yellow watery diarrhea after eating or without , several health conditions could contribute to this change, including:
+If you’re experiencing yellow watery diarrhea before or after eating, several health conditions could contribute to this change, including:

 • Diarrhea: Persistent diarrhea beyond the usual duration.